-Total Quality Management (TQM) originated in the aspect of enterprise management, with Feigenbaum (1961) defining it as an integrated system designed to meet user requirements while maintaining quality across various organizational departments.
-Over time, TQM has evolved to prioritize not only customer satisfaction but also the benefits for organizational members and contributions to society, thereby becoming essential for sustainable development.
-A key component of TQM is the PDCA (Plan-Do-Check-Act) cycle, initially introduced by Shewhart and later refined by Deming, which serves as a foundational method for continuous quality improvement (Huang, 2021).
-In the context of higher education, TQM principles have been effectively applied to enhance various aspects, including teaching quality, subject evaluation, and accreditation processes (Lu, 1991; Huang, 1996; Tang, 2011).
-The compatibility of TQM with talent training research is evident, as both frameworks emphasize the importance of quality improvement, aligning with the evolving demands of diverse industries.

-The TQM principle of adopting a customer/student-centered approach significantly informs talent training programs, ensuring that their design and implementation align with the developmental needs of students.
-Furthermore, TQM's focus on fine process control and continuous improvement directly applies to talent training efforts, with the PDCA cycle serving as a valuable framework for assessing and refining these training programs (Zhu, 2020).
-This integration of stakeholder and TQM theories creates a comprehensive framework aimed at enhancing undergraduate talent training programs, fostering collaboration among various stakeholders to achieve shared educational objectives and improve the overall quality of talent development.
+Total quality management (TQM) emerged from enterprise management, with Feigenbaum (1961) defining it as an integrated system aimed at meeting user requirements while maintaining quality across organizational departments.
+Over time, TQM evolved to emphasize customer satisfaction, organizational member benefits, and societal contributions, becoming essential for sustainable development.
+The PDCA (Plan-Do-Check-Act) cycle, introduced by Shewhart and later refined by Deming, became a foundational method for continuous quality improvement (Huang, 2021).
+In higher education, TQM principles have been applied to enhance teaching quality, subject evaluation, and accreditation processes (Lu, 1991; Huang, 1996; Tang, 2011).
+The compatibility of TQM with talent training research is evident as both prioritize quality improvement, aligning with the evolving demands of diverse industries.
+The TQM principle of a customer/student-centered approach informs talent training programs, ensuring that the design and implementation align with students' developmental needs.
+Additionally, TQM's focus on fine process control and continuous improvement directly applies to talent training, with the PDCA cycle serving as a framework for assessing and refining training programs (Zhu, 2020).
+Ultimately, the integration of stakeholder and TQM theories provides a comprehensive framework for enhancing undergraduate talent training programs, promoting collaboration among diverse interests to achieve common educational goals and improve the quality of talent development.